Jmg047/ERCL-SF/README.md

 Database: AirTable
 Info Src: Google

-Open each file and check out the comments (in gray) for more info.

-## Features to be added 🏗️

-> Search Bar debug,
-> Footer

 ## This was built this with Glitch!

 [Glitch](https://glitch.com) is a friendly community where millions of people come together to build web apps and websites.